 Managing medical emergencies is included in the dental team induction programme and training is updated annually.
-The records reviewed verified that the staff last completed medical emergency refresher training during October 2020.
-Refresher training has been booked for December 2021.
+The records reviewed verified that the staff last completed medical emergency refresher training during December 2021.
+Ms Donnelly verified that refresher medical emergency training is arranged to take place in the practice on 29 November 2022 for all staff to attend.